-The SEND team liaise with the SENDCos of all of the Primary feeder schools, and will be alerted to students with an identified SEND.
-In addition to this, the SEND team have access to student folders, so further relevant information from the Primary settings are shared and then can be disseminated to SCHA teaching and support staff, as required.
+The SEND team liaise with the SENDCos of all of the Primary feeder schools, and will be alerted to students with an identified SEND before they join the Academy, through a rigorous transition programme.
+In addition to this, the SEND team access student folders, so further relevant information and reports from the Primary settings are utilised and then disseminated to SCHA teaching and support staff, as required.

-Year 6 SEND students will have the opportunity to attend an additional transition morning, where they meet the SEND Team and the Educational Psychologist.
-Parents and carers of SEND students will have access to the SEND team's contact details so they can make contact in the summer term to discuss transition and any concerns around it.
+Year 6 SEND students, as identified by their Primary school, will have the opportunity to attend an additional transition session, where they meet the SEND Team, and can explore the Academy site.
+Parents and carers of SEND students will have access to the SEND team's contact details so they can make contact to discuss transition and any concerns around it, and arrange additional school tours, if appropriate.

 In addition to this, SCHA also identifies young people with SEND through analysis of progress and attainment data, pupil progress meetings and specific assessments.
-Information is gathered from teaching and support staff and interpreted by the SEND team.
+Information is gathered from teaching and support staff and evaluated by the SEND team.
 Following on from this, in-depth information on a child is gathered through classroom observations, meetings with parents and relevant assessments.
-Referrals are then made and outside agencies, such as Educational Psychologist and Community Paediatrician, will be involved to ascertain a child's Special Educational Need.
+Referrals are then made and outside agencies, such as Educational Psychologist and Community Paediatrician, who will then be involved in assessing a child's Special Educational Need.